 Previously in this series, we learned Good Friday is a call to follow Jesus wholeheartedly, depend on God’s grace and cultivate self-control in life.
-This sermon is the last installment the series.
-Today we are going to draw three more life applications from the observations recorded in the Bible at
+This sermon is the last installment of the series.
+Today we are going to draw three more life applications from the observations recorded in the Bible at t

 1. The Divine Judgement on Good Friday

 A. A supernatural darkness lasted all over the land.
 Skeptics say this was just a solar eclipse but a solar eclipse cannot occur during a full moon.

 B. The darkness came in broad daylight.
-It was actually a sign of judgement.
+It was actually a sign of judgment.
 Exodus 20:21-23 confirms this.

 D. Wrath of God.
 Jesus was exposed to it when he became the sin offering for us on the cross.
 Separation from God.
 God forsook Jesus.
 Hence the shout “